 Current projects

-In this project with Jessica Hampton and Simone De Cia, we are planning a survey study of the vitality of Gallo-Italian in the north of Italy.
+In this project with Jessica Hampton and Simone De Cia, we are conducting a survey study of the vitality of Gallo-Italian in the north of Italy.

 Past projects